Skip to content

 The application you are developing or testing may require an interaction with Google Play Services (e.g.: in-app purchasing, advertising, etc.).
 If you really need them, you can use the packages provided by Open GApps.

-It is now possible to install the Open GApps package using the device content feature:
+It is also possible to install the Open GApps package using the device content feature:

 1. Go to the Device content panel: